 2. "Better Understanding Changing Ocean Conditions and Impacts on Marine Species and Ecosystems: Global Networks that are Advancing Regional Science, Monitoring and Response Strategies"- on Saturday, December 7, together with the Ocean Acidification Alliance, attended by Wade Crowfoot, Secretary of Natural Resources, and Andrés Couve, Minister of Science.

-3. "Climate Policies: Lessons Learned and Future Challenges"- held on Monday, December 9, featuring congressmen, high commissioners from the Energy sector, and representatives of the California private energy sector.
+Jennifer Hennessey & Minister of Science of the Government of Chile, Andrés Couve 3.
+"Climate Policies: Lessons Learned and Future congressmen, high commissioners from the Energy sector, and representatives of the California private energy sector.